rawscholar-engineering/rawscholar-blog/content/blog/without-ielts-you-may-study-in-the-united-kingdom.md

 Aston University is a private university in Birmingham, England.
 Bangor University is a public university in Bangor, Wales Brunel University is a university in London, England.
-Check out Leverage Edu IELTS Success Stories 2020 on our blog!
+Check out rawscholar IELTS Success Stories 2020 on our blog!

 Without IELTS, you may study in the United Kingdom until 2022.
 Is it possible to receive a student visa in the United Kingdom without taking the IELTS exam?
 Yes, you may receive a UK study visa without IELTS if you can show the immigration authorities a certificate from the institution where you have been accepted stating that you are qualified for a study visa without IELTS.
 The following are the main prerequisites for obtaining a UK study visa without taking the IELTS exam: